-Smart lighting systems have changed the way we view lighting in our homes.
-These systems can be controlled remotely and automated to control lighting fixtures.
+Smart lighting systems have changed the way how we use lighting in our homes.
+Smart lighting systems can be controlled remotely and automated to control lighting fixtures.
 They also allow you to change the intensity and color of the light.
 This is not only convenient for the user but can also help to reduce energy consumption and improve energy efficiency.
 This article will discuss the technology behind smart lighting systems and their potential benefits, as well as future developments.

 Smart Lighting Systems: The Technology

 Smart lighting systems have two components at their core: the lighting fixtures as well as the control system.
 You can use any type of traditional incandescent, fluorescent or LED light bulb.
 However, they must be equipped with a microcontroller (or internet of things) device that allows them connect to the control systems.
 You can integrate the control system into a larger smart home or smartphone app.

 The wired and wireless connections are used to communicate between the lighting fixtures with the control system.
 Although more reliable and more secure than wireless connections (e.g. power line communication (PLC), Ethernet), they can be difficult to install.
 Although wireless connections such as Bluetooth or WiFi are easier to set up, they can be susceptible to hacking or interference.

 Smart Lighting Systems: Benefits